Metric minimizing surfaces revisited: Definitions

 Moreover, $\tau_f$ does not have to be injective, an example is given in \cite[4.2]{petrunin-intrinisic}.
-However, for metric minimizing discs $f\:\DD\to Y$ both statements hold true; see Proposition~\ref{prop:|D|}.
+However, for metric-minimizing discs $f\:\DD\to Y$ both statements hold true; see Proposition~\ref{prop:|D|}.

-The space $\<|X|_f\>_{\bar f}$ is the intrinsic metric on $|X|_f$, which is to $\<|X|_f\>$ in the notation defined below.
+The space $\<|X|_f\>_{\bar f}$ is the intrinsic metric on $|X|_f$.
 We will denote it briefly by $\<|X|\>_f$.
 The corresponding pseudometric will be called \emph{intrinsic pseudometric} on $X$ induced by $f$; it will be denoted by $\<|{*}-{*}|\>_f$.
 This is a more natural way to pullback intrinsic metric to $X$.
 If $X$ is compact, then $\<|{*}-{*}|\>_f$ coincides with the pseudometric $\mathrm{pull}_f$ defined in \cite{petrunin-intrinisic}.
 It will show up in Section~\ref{sec:old-thm}.

 The maps $\bar f\:|X|_f\to Y$ and $ \hat f\:\<X\>_f\to Y$ are uniquely defined by the identity for any $x\in X$.
 By construction, the diagram commutes.

 Moreover, if $X$ is compact, then $\bar\pi_f$ has connected fibers, see Lemma \ref{cor:fiberconnected}.